breannar888/Good-Dogs/README.md

 # Good-Dogs-
-A CRUD app displaying all the good-est dogs ever.
+A CRUD app displaying all the good dogs.